CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Introduction

 \textbf{(2) Consistency-based news representation}.
-When a user is attracted by the \textit{title} of a news article that aligns with her interest, the user may expect that the news \textit{content} would align with the user’s interest as well.
+When a user clicks the \textit{title} of a news article that aligns with her interest, she may expect that its \textit{content} would align with her interest as well.
 Then, as its content matches her interest more, her \textit{post-read preference} tends to be higher~\cite{lu2018between, lu2019effects, zhang2020models}.
-To this intuition, we hypothesize that \textit{a user’s post-read preference to a news article is closely correlated to the consistency between its title and content}.
-To verify our hypothesis, we conduct a preliminary experiment for comparing the title-content consistency and users' content reading time (i.e., post-read preferences).
-Figure~\ref{fig:preliminary} shows that the distribution of Pearson correlation coefficients between the title-content consistency and users' content reading time.
-This result implies that \textit{users' post-read preferences to a news article are strongly correlated to its title-content consistency}.
-Based on this result, we propose a method of \textit{consistency-based news representation} that generates a final news embedding by aggregating the title and content embeddings based on the title-content consistency.
-Here, the title-content consistency plays an important role in adjusting how much the news content information is integrated into the final news embeddings, thereby differentiating varying post-read preferences for (C2).
+To this intuition, we hypothesize that \textit{a user’s post-read preference to her clicked news is correlated to the consistency between its title and content}.
+To verify our hypothesis, we conduct an experiment to compute the Pearson correlation coefficient between the title-content consistency and a user's content reading time (i.e., post-read preference).
+Figure~\ref{fig:preliminary}(b) shows that \textit{users' post-read preferences to their clicked news are closely related to the title-content consistency}.
+Motivated by this observation, we propose a method of \textit{consistency-based news representation} that represents the news embedding by aggregating the title and content embeddings based on the degree of title-content consistency.
+Here, the title-content consistency plays a crucial role in adjusting how much the content is integrated into the news embedding, thereby differentiating varying post-read preferences for (C2).

 \textbf{User encoder}.
 Then, based on the represented news embeddings, the user encoder generates a user embedding:

 \textbf{(3) GNN-enhanced hybrid user representation}.
 In recommender systems, users with similar interests are likely to prefer similar items (i.e., news articles in our case) and the information about the users with similar interests (i.e., collaborative signals) tends to be beneficial in enhancing user representation~\cite{mao2021cnesue, wu2023personalized, liu2010personalized}, especially for the users with only a few historical clicked news (i.e. the cold-start users).
 Based on this intuition, we adopt a \textit{hybrid approach} to user representation that incorporates a graph neural network (GNN) into the user encoder.
 Therefore, the user encoder of {\method} not only aggregates the embeddings of a user’s clicked news articles (i.e., content) but also leverages mutual complementary information from other users (i.e., collaborative signals), thereby alleviating the cold-start user problem for (C3).